Available in VPC

 Prepare training code

-To use training provided by ML expert Platform, you must write code based on NVIDIA official Pytorch base image.
+To use training in ML expert Platform, you need to write code based on the official NVIDIA PyTorch base image.

 # mnist_distributed.py